Recycling Options in Irving

 Note: There will no longer be twice per week trash collection.

-- All trash, recycling, brush and bulky collections are performed once per week on the same day.
+- All trash, recycling, brush and bulky collections, weighing less than 150 pounds, are performed once per week on the same day.
 View the collection map.

 - The city is divided into four service areas, and collection will take place on either Monday, Tuesday, Wednesday or Thursday depending on where the resident lives.

 - If collection day falls on a city holiday, collection will shift to the next day for each service day within the holiday week (Monday to Tuesday, Tuesday to Wednesday, Wednesday to Thursday and Thursday to Friday).

 - Waste must be placed at curb by 7 a.m. on collection day and after 6 p.m. the night before collection.

 - Residents can only place solid waste for collection at the address listed on their utility account.

 - Trash, recycling, brush and bulky piles must be separated by 2 to 3 feet of unobstructed space.

 - Bagged leaves will be picked up at the curb on a customer's regular collection day.

 - During regular landfill hours, residents can bring the following items for disposal for no additional fee: